mate-desktop/mate-desktop.org/blog/20161222-server-outage.md

 ## What is the impact?

-This services are currently down, listed in order od restore priority
+This services are currently down, listed in order of restore priority

   * `mail.mate-desktop.org` - Mail server for developers.
   * `ml.mate-desktop.org` - The mailing lists, which are rarely used.